Despicable Me Minion Mayhem: Ride

 With a loud bang, the ride vehicle springs to life, shooting forward before rising up a huge tunnel.
 Lights turn on to reveal a bunch of Minions cheering the guests on and waving to them as they rise.
 At the top, the vehicle arrives at a conveyor belt and is pushed forward towards a large set of doors.
-Once the doors open, riders see Gru's daughters on a hovercraft (Japanese version only; both American versions have the doors open, revealing Gru's daughters zap the riders).
+Once the doors open, riders see Gru's daughters on a hovercraft (Japanese and Singaporean version only; both American versions and the Chinese version have the doors open, revealing Gru's daughters zap the riders).

 Once Edith orders Kevin the Minion to zap the riders, he pulls a lever which activates the Minion Gun, transforming the riders into Minions.
 Next, the riders get pushed down a long tube to training by the girls.
 Margo welcomes the guests to the Minion Training Grounds.
 The vehicle dives down a ramp alongside other Minions and launches over a ramp and straight into a corkscrew.
 As the vehicle slows down and returns to the upright position, Margo instructs the guests, stating that: “This is where we test your strength, speed and ability to not die”.
 As the riders attempt to dodge the water sprayers, mist is sprayed on the audience from the ceiling as the sprayers are fired.
 The vehicle bounces off a trampoline and vaults onto a cactus, crushing a Minion in the process.
 Once they land, they are forced to dodge giant fly swatters, narrowly missing a few.
 The vehicle then dives through a laser maze simulation, only to get zapped at the end.
 A Minion gets zapped too and its skin puffs up, causing Agnes to scream “He's so fluffy!”

 The laser wears off and the vehicle brakes in front of a crowd of Minions holding “Stop” signs.
 A huge boxing glove launches two Minions into a mattress, seemingly knocking them unconscious, and just when they think they're safe, another boxing glove launches into the car, sending two Minions flying alongside the vehicle as it is launched backwards, landing on a trapdoor that opens and sends the car down a pit, knocking over other Minions and coming to an abrupt stop at a chasm.
 This is where the girls put the recruits' problem solving and teamwork skills to the test; the latter are forced to create a huge, human hand-like Minion-chain to get across the other side.
 However, once Edith uses a huge banana as bait, the Minions get distracted by it.
 They erratically reach for the banana, jumping into the vehicle to grab it which causes the Minion-chain to break apart and the riders to unintentionally plummet down a long hole to the bomb transportation sector, which is a restricted area; Gru appears on a screen, questioning what the riders are doing in the restricted area.